monday-u-com/monday-u-exercises/src/ex2/README.md

 - [ ] In the solution file you'll see this piece of code: `pokemons.forEach(this.addPokemonItem);`
   - The `addPokemonItem` method adds the pokemon to the array of todos and renders the todos list again
   - Can you figure out why this line of code is inefficient?
 Can you improve it?
-- [ ] Have another cool idea?
-Go wild!
+- [x] Have another cool idea?
+Go wild! // Animation for all new items